islavikfx/Linux-CS2-External/README.md

 make -j$(nproc)
 ./LinuxCS2
 ```
-Ignore errors that you may see.
-Run with sudo ./LinuxCS2 if doesnt work.
+Ignore errors that you may see while building project.

+Run with sudo ./LinuxCS2 if doesn't work or write spec_show_xray 1 in CS2 console.

-#### Changelog from 10 September 2026:
+#### Changelog from 23 September 2026:

  [+] Updated menu for last game version.